-How to find the best sunglasses for driving
+4 best sunglasses for driving in 2023

-Nobody knows all of this better than a racecar driver.
-Josef Newgarden has won 13 IndyCar races and just scored his second championship in the NTT IndyCar Series.
+Nobody knows all of this better than a race car driver.
+Josef Newgarden has won 13 IndyCar races and scored his second championship in the NTT IndyCar Series in 2019.

 Newgarden races on circuits ranging from natural terrain and street courses to short ovals and super speedways.